This Congresswoman Inspired Generations of Women to Run for Office

 Why You Need to Know Her Today: Shirley inspired a generation of women to run for office after her congressional win in 1968, including women who ran for office and won in 2018.
 Aware of gender and racial inequality in politics, she said she was discriminated against more for being a woman than for being black.
 "At present," she said, "our country needs women's idealism and determination, perhaps more in politics than anywhere else."

 What She Would Say—Because She Said It Then: “I want history to remember me not just as the first black woman to be elected to Congress, not as the first black woman to have made a bid for the presidency of the United States, but as a black woman who lived in the 20th century and dared to be herself."

 What the Ladies Rocked Then: Big, bold, gold jewelry with birthstones.
 And the beloved Cartier Love bracelet, designed by Aldo Cipullo, launched in 1969.
 It’s still one of the most sought-after jewelry pieces today.

 How You Can Rock It Now: Shirley’s birthstones are topaz and citrine (November), which align with the “what’s your sign” trend of the time.
-November is extra special because Election Day happens during that month, and she was the first African-American woman to run for president.
+November is extra special because Election Day happens during that month, and she was the first black woman to run for president.

 Where She Would Instagram: Prospect Park in Brooklyn, New York.
 Shirley was born and raised in Brooklyn and ran for the House of Representatives when redistricting efforts created a new congressional district in the Bedford-Stuyvesant community.
 She advocated for its residents for decades, and New York City will honor the legendary politician with a new monument to be erected in Prospect Park in 2020.